-Saving on your flight is one way to make sure you cut costs initially.
+Saving money on your flight when booking your trip to London is one way to make sure you cut costs initially.
 Many airlines offer flight deals to the UK so keep your eyes open.
 My sister and I ended up booking a connecting flight through Aer Lingus after stalking Google Flights for a while and had an amazingly pleasant flight experience with space, food and entertainment.

 Be aware of how much you’re actually spending